Skip to main content

 Watch now

-The Rural Arts and Culture Summit is made possible in part by the support of the Bush Foundation and the McKnight Foundation.
-This activity is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.
+This activity was made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.